petrosvisconte/vim-configuration/README.md

 ```bash
 :wq
 ```
-To simply write changes you can enter **w**, to quit if you have not made any changes or have already written your changes you can enter **q** and to quit and discard any changes you may have made: enter **q!**
+To simply write changes you can enter **w**
+To quit if you have not made any changes or have already written your changes you can enter **q**
+To quit and discard any changes you may have made: enter **q!**
 Keep in mind that if you enter a command, vim will return to "Normal" mode.
 This means that you will need to re-enter **:** to return to command mode and type in a new command.